merves/pinkpaw/README.md

-Use case of Pink Paw application:
+Requirement list of Pink Paw application:

 1)	Talk to vets about their requirement and what are they want to do.
 2)	Collection informations about animals and vet clinics to learn this subject.